bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 They describe the problem with the independence assumption

 > If three men accused of committing a crime all give, in essentially the same words, the same innocent explanation of their actions, the plausibility of the claim that they are conspiring to give themselves an alibi undermines the force of their combined testimony.
-Even when there is no definite intent to deceive, witnesses may influence one another’s testimony causally in a way that would obtain even if the event had not happened, or had not happened in the way that they are saying it did.
+Even when there is no definite intent to deceive, witnesses may influence one another's testimony causally in a way that would obtain even if the event had not happened, or had not happened in the way that they are saying it did.

 First, with the three pieces of evidence under consideration

 > First, let us consider the independence of the strands of argument which we have labeled
-> $W$, $D$, and $P$.  […] The testimony of the women to the empty tomb and to the appearances of Christ are independent, obviously, of Paul’s conversion […]  The women’s testimony is essentially independent of that of the thirteen male witnesses. [etc…]
+> $W$, $D$, and $P$.  [...]
+The testimony of the women to the empty tomb and to the appearances of Christ are independent, obviously, of Paul's conversion [...]
+The women's testimony is essentially independent of that of the thirteen male witnesses. [etc...]
 >
 > But the assumption of independence *among* the thirteen male witnesses raises greater difficulties. [emphasis original]

 Then the argument moves to the idea of collusion in  early  Christianity,

->  When people are claiming to be eyewitnesses to some event (in this case, the appearance of the risen Jesus), and when they are in danger of an unpleasant fate for making the claim in question, their believing and having better evidence for this claim is a better explanation of positive dependence among their accounts – their being able to encourage one another to continue making their testimony – than their not believing the claim or having worse evidence for it. […] If any one of the witnesses in question had not actually had clear and realistic sensory experiences just as if Jesus were physically present, talking with them, eating before them, offering to let them inspect his hands and side and the like, it is not credible that he would listen to the urging of his fellows to remain steadfast in testifying to such experiences.
+>  When people are claiming to be eyewitnesses to some event (in this case, the appearance of the risen Jesus), and when they are in danger of an unpleasant fate for making the claim in question, their believing and having better evidence for this claim is a better explanation of positive dependence among their accounts -- their being able to encourage one another to continue making their testimony -- than their not believing the claim or having worse evidence for it. [...]
+If any one of the witnesses in question had not actually had clear and realistic sensory experiences just as if Jesus were physically present, talking with them, eating before them, offering to let them inspect his hands and side and the like, it is not credible that he would listen to the urging of his fellows to remain steadfast in testifying to such experiences.

 So, in sum, the McGrews argue that either the testimony of the disciples is  independent or when it is not independent, the independence is broken in such a way that *favors* the resurrection claim.
-This is due to the idea that the existence of thirteen claims to the resurrection — under penalty of death — is much less likely than would be expected if the event didn't happen than if it did.
+This is due to the idea that the existence of thirteen claims to the resurrection -- under penalty of death -- is much less likely than would be expected if the event didn't happen than if it did.

 ### Problems with the argument